Picking a platform to power your referral program can be hard!

 The two most respected security certifications a referral software platform is likely to earn are SOC 2 and ISO 27001.
-At this time we’re only aware of one platform with an independent ISO 27001 certification, and SaaSquatch is in audit to receive our SOC 2 Type II certification by September 2020.
+At this time we’re only aware of one platform with an independent ISO 27001 certification, and as of September 2020, SaaSquatch is proud to be fully SOC 2 Type II certified.

 2 – Hidden documentation

 Referral software platforms that don’t readily share their documentation are hiding something.

 The most trustworthy referral platforms make their documentation easy to find from their homepage.